zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 {% include image.html url="/assets/img/amazon-web-scraping/dark_reviews.gif" description="Figure 1.
 Going to Amazon Product Reviews Page" %}{: class="darkImage"}
 {% include image.html url="/assets/img/amazon-web-scraping/light_reviews.gif" description="Figure 1.
 Going to Amazon Product Reviews Page" %}{: class="lightImage"}

+Here, we can begin inspecting the structure of this page.
+To do this, we will use the inspect elements tool included in most web browsers.
+In my case I use chrome as my main browser, so my examples will be based on how it would be done in that browser.
+However, for other web browsers the process would be almost identical.